How Much is Composite Decking Installation?

 Low Maintenance

 When compared to timber decking, composite decking is very low maintenance.
-All it requires is a simple hose down in order to keep it clean and free from dirt and debris.
+All it requires is a simple hose down to keep it clean and free from dirt and debris.
 Timber decking, however, requires a lot more maintenance.

 Durability